programminghistorian/ph-submissions/en/drafts/originals/creating-guis-in-python-for-digital-humanities-projects.md

 ## Designing the Interface with Qt Designer

-When you first launch Qt Designer, a prompt will request you to create a New Form.
+To begin, launch the Qt Designer application you downloaded earlier by clicking on its icon.
+After the application loads, a prompt will request you to create a New Form.
 To simplify this project, we will select “Dialog without Buttons.”
 Ensure that “Show this Dialog on Startup” is selected, and then press Create.

-As you can see, Qt Designer contains many windows and many options.
-We will spend most of our time in the Dialog box that contains our UI, the Widget Box that contains all the tools that our GUI will need, and the Property Editor Box that allows us to fine-tune each widget.
+As you can see, Qt Designer contains many windows and many options and the arrangement is cluttered.
+If your screen size permits it, arrange the windows as Figure 1 shows.
+This format provides an efficient means for accessing the tools we will need the most.
+At the center of our layout is the Dialog box that will become our GUI.
+To its right is the Widget Box that contains all the UI features that Qt Designer can implement; this includes simple design features such as static text to more complicated features like the interactive List Widget that we will work with.
+Our other main toolbox resides on the right, the Property Editor.
+It is here that we will customize every widget we implement and can do so at a granular level.
+Below the dialog box lies the Signal/Slot Editor window.
+Later in the tutorial we will use this to implement the more intricate interactions between the GUI and the user.
+The final three windows are the Object Inspector, Action Editor, and Resource Browser.
+These are less frequently used tools and will play no role in our tutorial.
+If the myriad of Qt Designer's windows has left you with little screen space, you should close these unused windows.

 {% include figure.html filename="CREATING-GUIS-IN-PYTHON-FOR-DIGITAL-HUMANITIES-PROJECTS1.png" caption="Figure 1.
-The Qt Designer Widget Box" %}

-{% include figure.html filename="CREATING-GUIS-IN-PYTHON-FOR-DIGITAL-HUMANITIES-PROJECTS2.png" caption="Figure 2.
-The Qt Designer Property Editor" %}
+The Qt Designer Windows" %}

 QLabels provide a means to display plain text in your application, such as titles.
-From the Widget Box, drag “Label” to the Dialog box.
+From the Widget Box and under the "Display Widgets" section, drag “Label” to the Dialog box.
 Center it on the dialog box, but do not worry about precise locations while using Qt Designer.
 It is usually easier to align objects directly in the code, a task we will return to later.
-Highlight the Property Editor and assign the label an `objectName: title_label`.
+Highlight the Property Editor and under the QObject heading, select `objectName` and type in its value of `title_label`.
 Everything needs a descriptive name because the UI will eventually be converted to Python code, and we will need to keep track of which objects we are editing.
-Still in the Property Editor, change the font size to something larger than the default, such as 24.
-Under the “text” property, type in “PDF File Merger”.
-The application now has a title that greets users and ensures they know precisely what application they are using.
+Still in the Property Editor, find the `font` heading, expand it with the small arrow and set the value for `Point size` to 24.
+Under the `QLabel` change the `text` value to “PDF File Merger”.
+Changing the text size and adding more text has increased the text beyond the bounds of the textboxes and textboxes in Qt Designer do not automatically resize.
+Select the textbox and drag from one of the corners to increase the size until the text fits comfortably.
+Now, drag the textbox until its centered near the top of the dialog box.
+Your application now has a title that greets users and ensures they know precisely what application they are using.

-Next, drag a Push Button from the Widget Box to your Dialog box.
-In the Property Editor, change the following
+Next, from the "Buttons" section of the Widget Box, drag a Push Button to your Dialog box.
+In the Property Editor, set the following
-properties: `objectName: merge_button`; `text: Merge Files`.
+values: `objectName: merge_button`; `text: Merge Files`.
 Go to the Widget Box and select Edit Signals/Slots from the top of the screen.
 When you hover your mouse over an object in your dialog box, it will now highlight red.
 Press and hold on your Merge Files button and drag the mouse slightly off the button until you see a red line appear.
 Then release your mouse button.
 The Configure Connection dialog box will appear.
 Select `clicked()` from the left side of the menu and Edit on the right side.
 Under the top box labeled Slots, press the green addition sign.
 Type in `mergeDocSlot()`.
-Qt Designer will take you to the previous screen.
+Click "Ok" to close the window and again to close the next window.
+You should be back to the basic Qt Designer windows.
 Now select the item you just created.
 This creates the connection between the button in the user interface and the function we will write later, `mergeDocSlot()`.
 Clicking the button signals the execution of the specific function.
 Without this, the button could be clicked, but nothing would happen.

 Now, we need a list view to drag-and-drop files into our application and view which files we’ve added.
 We will use the QListWidget for this function.
-Drag the List Widget from the Widget Box to your Dialog box.
-In the Property Editor, name it `file_list_widget`.
-Configure its size to roughly the proportions shown in Figure 3 below.
+Drag the List Widget under the "Item Widgets (Item-Based)" heading from the Widget Box to your Dialog box.
+In the
+Property Editor, set its objectName to `file_list_widget`.
+Select the widget and use your mouse at one of its corners to configure its size to roughly the proportions shown in Figure 2 below.

 Your final design should look like the following:

-{% include figure.html filename="CREATING-GUIS-IN-PYTHON-FOR-DIGITAL-HUMANITIES-PROJECTS3.png" caption="Figure 3.
+{% include figure.html filename="CREATING-GUIS-IN-PYTHON-FOR-DIGITAL-HUMANITIES-PROJECTS2.png" caption="Figure 2.
 Final Design of the User Interface" %}

 Save your UI document as `PDFFileMerger.ui`.
 Qt Designer has created the UI file, which contains XML representing the entire design in a convenient “tree” format.
 We must now convert this XML data into Python code that will provide